Lower bounds on fibered Yang-Mills functionals: generic nefness and semistability of direct images: Introduction

 By Serre vanishing theorem, for $k \in \nat^*$ big enough, the sheaf $\mathcal{Q}_k := R^0 \pi|_{Y, *} L|_Y^k$ can be realized as a quotient of $E_k$ through the restriction map, see proof of Proposition \ref{prop_mu_min_bnd} for details.
 By the asymptotic version of Riemann-Roch-Grothendieck theorem, see Theorem \ref{thm_rrg_asym}, which we establish in our singular setting, we can calculate the asymptotics of the slopes of $\mathcal{Q}_k$ and $E_k$, as $k \to \infty$.
 By comparing the asymptotics of these slopes, we obtain in Section \ref{sect_num_obs} the following result. \begin{thm} If the vector bundles $E_k$ are asymptotically semistable, then $X$ is \textit{numerically semistable}, i.e. for any $Y$ as above, we have $ \mu(Y) \geq \mu(X) $.
 Moreover, if $\dim B = 1$, then asymptotic semistability of $E_k$ is equivalent to numerical semistability of $X$. \end{thm} \begin{rem} A combination of Theorems \ref{thm_singleton} and \ref{thm_nonlinstab} shows that existence of approximate fibered Einstein metrics on $L$ implies $\mu(Y) \geq \mu(X)$ for $Y$ above.
 Feng-Liu-Wan \cite[Theorem 2.2]{FengLiuWang}, cf. also Wan-Wang \cite{WanWangRem}, established this by different means under an assumption, requiring among others that the projection of the singular locus of $Y$ to $B$ has codimension at least 2.

 \end{rem}

 As we explain later, Theorem \ref{thm_singleton} is a direct consequence of a more refined result concerning lower bounds on fibered Yang-Mills functionals.
-More precisely, for any relatively positive metric $h^L$ on $L$ and any $c \in \real$, $p \in [1, +\infty[$, we define the fibered Yang-Mills functional as
+More precisely, for a relatively Kähler $(1, 1)$-form $\omega$ on $X$ and any $c \in \real$, $p \in [1, +\infty[$, we define the fibered Yang-Mills functional as

-We will now show that asymptotic Harder-Narasimhan slopes of $E_k$, as $k \to \infty$, yield lower bounds for this functionals.
+We also denote ${\rm{FYM}}_{p, c}(\pi, h^L) := {\rm{FYM}}_{p, c}(\pi, c_1(L, h^L))$ for a relatively positive metric $h^L$ on $L$.
+We will now show that asymptotic Harder-Narasimhan slopes of $E_k$, as $k \to \infty$, yield lower bounds for these functionals.
 To readers familiar with Hermitian Yang-Mills theory, see Atiyah-Bott \cite[Proposition 8.20]{AtiyahBott}, Donaldson \cite[Proposition 5]{DonaldASD} and Daskalopoulos-Wentworth \cite[\S 2.3, 2.4]{DaskWent}, this will sound very natural.
-Indeed, again from the work of Ma-Zhang \cite{MaZhangSuperconn}, \cite{MaZhangSuperconnBKPubl}, one can view the horizontal mean curvature of $L$ as the semi-classical limit (i.e. $k \to \infty$) of the mean curvature of $E_k$.
+Indeed, again from the work of Ma-Zhang \cite{MaZhangSuperconnBKPubl}, one can view the horizontal mean curvature of $L$ as the semi-classical limit (i.e. $k \to \infty$) of the mean curvature of $E_k$.
 From this, we establish the lower bounds on the fibered Yang-Mills functionals through the limits of the lower bounds on the Hermitian Yang-Mills functionals of $E_k$.

 To explain this in details, recall first that any torsion-free coherent sheaf $\mathscr{E}$ on $(B, [\omega_B])$ admits a unique filtration by subsheaves $\mathscr{E}_i$, $i = 1, \ldots, s$, also called \textit{Harder-Narasimhan filtration}: